WasixXD/gnar/README.md

 ## WebSockets

-> Due to some limitations on the Deno API and the WebSocket class it can't run
+> ⚠️ Due to limitations in Deno's WebSocket and certificate handling, you must run with the --unsafely-ignore-certificate-errors flag.
-> without the `--unsafely-ignore-certificate-errors` flag

 ```typescript
 import { LeagueClient } from "jsr:@wasix/gnar";